brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.13.1 =
+* Improvement: Table Of Contents - Changed the bullet styles for sub lists.
+* Fix: Table Of Contents - Scroll to Top option not working on frontend.

 = 1.13.0 =
 * New: Table Of Contents.
 * Improvement: Advanced Columns - Added px/% option for margin and padding spacing.